PortMaster1/N.O.V.A-Project/Onboard-Setup/README.md

 ### For the Vision model-running Orin Nano:
 1. Download Docker and setup a container on your NVIDIA Jetson Orin Nano (Make sure to not use the auto-delete feature when you run it!)
-2. Download and extract or Git-clone this repo in the container
+2. Run `git clone https://github.com/PortMaster1/N.O.V.A-Project.git` in the container or download this repository in your container.
-3. `cd` into this folder
+3. Run `cd Onboard-Setup/`
 4. Run `./install_vision_arm64.sh` to install and start the vision model
 5. Wire the Orin Nano up